Corporate Performance Management

 Agency theory

-Agency theory explains how goal conflicts between principals and agents can be managed through performance measurement and incentive design to align self-interested behaviors with organizational objectives (Eisenhardt 1989).
+Agency theory explains how goal conflicts between principals and agents can be managed through performance measurement (monitoring agent’s behavior, costly and imperfect) and incentive design (e.g., stock options and performance bonuses) to align self-interested behaviors with organizational objectives (Eisenhardt, 1989).

 Motivation theory